isomerpages/moe-asrjc/_open-house-2025/Welcome to Open House 2025.md

 <p></p>
 <p><strong>Download the ASR 2025 Prospectus!</strong>
 </p>
-<p>Ready to learn more?
-Access our comprehensive guide to all things ASR
+<p>Interested in more information?
+Click here to download the prospectus
-before your visit.
-Click here to explore what ASR has to offer and learn more about our campus community.</p>
+and gain insights into our diverse academic programs, co-curricular activities, and the lively campus environment.</p>